 Like most LokSound equipped models, the sound is off when you first put the locomotive on the track.
 In DCC pressing F8, the start-up sequence will begin.
 In DC the start up sequence will start as soon as there is sufficient electrical power on the track.
 The start-up sequence of the ScaleTrains "Big Blow" Super Turbine is one of the most realistic in the hobby to date!
-Simulating the effect of the crew climbing aboard at the start of their run, you will see the cab interior light come on, then the number boards, and finally the instrument lights in the control stand.
+The numberboard lights come on.
 Once the lights are on, the hostler engine will start.
-After the hostler engine has fully started, the cab interior light will go out, and your Turbine is ready to move.
+After the hostler engine has fully started your Turbine is ready to move.

-- Please note, Like the prototype the Model will not move while starting. - Museum Quality versions only
+Please note, Like the prototype the Model will not move while starting.